icinganalysis/icinganalysis.github.io/content/NACA-TN-2962.md

 protuberances used in reference 4.

 The Reynold number was not discussed.
-For the 8 foot chord airfoil in NACA-TN-2962, the Reynolds number at the 260 mph airspeed used for many of the cases was about 1.9e7.
+For the 8-foot chord airfoil in NACA-TN-2962, the Reynolds number at the 260 mph airspeed used for many of the cases was about 1.9e7.
 For NACA-TR-446, the chord Reynolds number was 3.1e6.
 There is presumably a Reynolds number effect.